-When it comes to developing a cleaning schedule, most people plan for the day-to-day and the ‘once or twice per year’ deep clean.
+When it comes to developing a commercial cleaning schedule, most people plan for the day-to-day and the ‘once or twice per year’ deep clean.
 Nobody wants to – or plans to – develop a response plan for wildfires, but unfortunately when tragedy occurs, caring for your facility becomes more than simple checklists.
 Fire, smoke, ash, and soot are a deadly and destructive combination.
 The fire is the first and most threatening variable, but the unfortunate fact is that the possibility for loss of life and property extends long beyond when the flames die down.
 Initially, smoke poses the first threat, followed by ash, and then soot.
 Understanding what each of these are is the first step to understanding how to clean fire, smoke, ash, and soot damage, and begin restoring your home or business – and your life – back to some semblance of normal.

 Fire damage can be the most catastrophic, and the most likely to cause complete and total destruction.
 However, for whatever is left standing, there may be a chance to recover if you understand how to respond.
 For most people, this will involve the help of a professional who is trained to identify the true scope of the damage – some things may appear to be relatively untouched, but still be compromised enough to be a total loss; on the other hand, some things may appear damaged beyond repair, but actually remain salvageable.
 The help of a professional will ensure you know which is which so you can respond accurately, and keep repairs as cost effective as possible.